 The drawback to using beeswax by itself is that it is not viscous, becomes soft at low temperatures, can trap polluting particles within its coating and can attract certain pests.

-Carnauba is a wax which, when rendered into its basic wax constituents is very hard, metls at very. high temperatures, and can be combined wiht other carriers to form excellent wax coatings.
+Carnauba, right, is a wax which, when rendered into its basic wax constituents is very hard, melts at very. high temperatures, and can be combined with other carriers to form excellent wax coatings.

-There are now many commercial waxes which are strong and can be used, though a conservator should be asked before using on an antique finish.
+There are now many commercial waxes which are strong and can be used, though an owner or curator should ask a conservator should before using a wax on an antique finish.